 - Income and earning capacity of each party

 - Value of the property

-New York encourages divorcing couples to come to an agreement outside of court, with or without a mediator.
+New York encourages divorcing couples to agree outside of court, with or without a mediator.
 Though this is not possible for some couples, it saves court costs and helps both parties come to a more amicable resolution.

 Marital property and separate property

 As in many states, New York has two categories of property:

 - Marital property: any asset brought into the marriage or acquired during the marriage.
 Retirement plans and pension are included.

 - Separate property: any assets a spouse owned before the marriage not agreed to become marital property at the beginning of the marriage.
 Inheritance, personal injury payments, or gifts from someone besides the spouse may fall under this category.